 American Heart Month

-Keep your family fit during American Heart Month.
+Keep your family fit during American Heart Month in February.
 Teach kids how the heart works, learn about the heart's anatomy, and gauge your family's target heart rates.
 Plan family workout activities to get the recommended amount of physical activity for heart health.

 National Children's Dental Health Month